zer0cache/matic-docs/docs/validate/validate/run-validator-binaries.md

 At this point, you must have:

-* The Heimdall node on the sentry machine fully synced and running.
+* The Heimdall service on the sentry machine fully synced and running.
-* The Bor node on the sentry machine running.
+* The Bor service on the sentry machine running.
-* The Heimdall node and the Bor node on the validator machine configured.
+* The Heimdall service and the Bor service on the validator machine configured.
 * Your owner and signer keys configured.

-### Start the Heimdall node
+### Start the Heimdall service

-You will now start the Heimdall node on the validator machine.
-Once the Heimdall node syncs, you will start the Bor node on the validator machine.
+You will now start the Heimdall service on the validator machine.
+Once the Heimdall service syncs, you will start the Bor service on the validator machine.

 :::note

-The Heimdall node takes several days to fully sync from scratch.
+The Heimdall service takes several days to fully sync from scratch.

 Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
 For detailed instructions, see [Snapshot Instructions for Heimdall and Bor](https://forum.matic.network/t/snapshot-instructions-for-heimdall-and-bor/2278).